Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Empirical Motivation

 Half of the commands in each category reflect \emph{immediate} goals, and half are \emph{persistent}.
-Immediate goals can be achieved through an immediate action or set of actions, e.g., ``make it cozy in here'' or ``make it less stuffy''.
-Persistent goals require ongoing management or coordination among multiple devices and actions over a longer period of time, i.e., they demand automation routines.
+Immediate goals are achieved through an immediate action or set of actions, e.g., ``make it cozy in here'' or ``make it less stuffy''.
+Persistent goals require automation routines.
 Examples include ``help me save energy'' or ``let me know if the weather is bad''.
-These commands require the system to monitor sensors and trigger devices to achieve the desired outcome.
-We list all commands in Appendix~\ref{appendix-commands} alongside examples of the popular IFTTT routines that they are based on.
+We list all commands in Appendix~\ref{appendix-commands} with examples of the IFTTT routines that they are based on.